tendermint/spec/rfc/001-block-retention.md

 * State sync snapshots: blocks since the _oldest_ available snapshot must be available for state sync nodes to catch up (oldest because a node may be restoring an old snapshot while a new snapshot was taken).

-There may be a need to vary this for certain nodes as well, e.g. sentry nodes may not need to retain any blocks.
-This will have to be discussed in an SDK specification.
+* Local config: archive nodes may want to retain more or all blocks, e.g. via a local config option `min-retain-blocks`.
+There may also be a need to vary rentention for other nodes, e.g. sentry nodes which do not need historical blocks.

 ![Cosmos SDK block retention diagram](images/block-retention.png)